Mustafa-RS/VSD_FPGA_Workshop/README.md

 - power
 - etc.

+### Vivado timing, power, and area measurement for counter

 the Timing summary says, "No timing constraints.." because we didnt set clk frequency or delays in the constraints file!!

 Constraints to bitstream